cockroachlabs/visus/README.md

 ### Starting a server

-To start the server, use the 'visus start' command:
+To start the server, use the `visus start` command:

 ```text
 Usage: